Languages and Literatures of Europe and the Americas (LLEA)

 LLEA 124 Greek and Latin Elements in Scientific Terminology (3) Important roots, prefixes, and suffixes for building a scientific vocabulary.

-LLEA 327 Ancient Greek Literature in Translation (3) Major writers: emphasis on Homer, drama, and philosophy.
-Pre: sophomore standing or higher or consent.
+LLEA 227 Introduction to Greek Literature (3) Major writers: emphasis on Homer, drama, and philosophy.
 DL

-LLEA 328 Ancient Roman Literature in Translation (3) Major writers: emphasis on Vergil, satire, and novel.
-Pre: Sophomore standing or higher or consent.
+LLEA 228 Introduction to Roman Literature (3) Major writers: emphasis on Vergil, satire, and novel.
 DL

 LLEA 237 French Film (3) Study of French film history and technique.
 A-F only.
 Pre: freshman standing.
 DH

-LLEA 264 French Culture for Americans (3) Study of the shared cultural and historical foundations of France and the U.S. both past and present.
+LLEA 264 French Culture for Americans (3) Study of the shared cultural and historical foundations of France and the United States both past and present.
 A-F only.
+Pre: ace student.
 DH

 LLEA 335 French Literature Since 1800 (3) Rapid reading in translation; lectures, discussions, reports.
 Pre: junior standing or one course in French language or literature.
 DL